 A minisub dry dock used by the Special Boat Service (SBS) has been spotted in the wild.
 When the Royal Navy's nuclear submarine, HMS Astute recently made its maiden visit to Gibraltar, the minisub's dry dock shelter was clearly visible fitted to the rear of the submarine's conning tower.

-The minisub that is transported in such a dry dock is one of a new batch, that replace the 3 MK8 Mod 1 designs used previously.
-Its believed that the new minisubs, known as the shallow water combat submersible (SWCS), can accommodate 8 fully equipped SBS commandos.
-Unlike the previous design, the new minisub features a periscope, doppler sonar array and advanced navigation systems which means the craft will be able to carry out its missions without surfacing to take GPS bearings.
+The minisub - properly known as a swimmer delivery vehicle (SDV) - that is transported in such a dry dock is known as the MKVIII Mod 1.
+It is a US-designed submersible also used by their Navy SEALs and has been in UK service since 1999.
+Both the US and UK plan to bring replacement designs into service in the near future.
+Known as shallow water combat submersible (SWCS), the new SDVs can accommodate 8 fully equipped SBS commandos.
+Unlike the previous design, the new SDV will feature a periscope, doppler sonar array and advanced navigation systems which means the craft will be able to carry out its missions without surfacing to take GPS bearings.
 Quiet electronic motors, passive sonar and a sound-absorbing fibre-glass hull will give the vessels a degree of stealthiness.

 The miniature submarine births in the Astute class boat's dry dock shelter and can be transported, submerged and undetected, for thousands of miles.
 To be launched, the minisub's 'mother' sub rises to a relatively shallow depth before the minisub exits the dry dock and begins its mission.
 Recovery of the minisub back into the dry dock is just as simple.
 The dry dock can be fixed to whichever Astute class submarine is required for a given SBS operation.
 Even without a minisub present, SBS frogmen can still swim out of the dock, perhaps carrying inflatable craft up to the surface.
 This dry dock facility was developed under the code name of 'Project Chalfont' and is known as the Special Forces payload bay.